What is a Good Customer Attrition Rate

 So when you think about your customer attrition rate, it’s important to consider which of these two describe your customers’ behavior.
 The average attrition rates are different for each, and they present distinct business challenges to overcome.

 To give you a better idea of where your customer attrition rate should be, I’ve ranked a number of industries from highest to lowest to give you a benchmark.
-This is a rough guide but it lets you see how your score compares.
+This is a rough guide, but it lets you see how your score compares.

 Retail suffers from huge passive customer attrition.
 Retail-specific CRMs (customer relationship management software) and analysis tools are geared specifically to try to curb this.
 A lot of our purchases are discretionary (do we really need that new pair of pants?), so it’s very easy to just not come back and buy something new.
 In addition, there is enormous choice in retail, and we are very price sensitive.
 On the other hand, retailers have a lot of retention tactics to keep customers and we are very brand loyal to companies that provide great products and services.

 #2: Banking and financial